 Since its enactment in 1993, the federal Family and Medical Leave Act (FMLA) remains the only piece of federal legislation applicable to family and medical leave for private sector employees and has worked as the basis from which employer-provided paid leave benefit program standards have been drawn and implemented.
 While this legislation marked an expansion of access to leave benefits, many American workers remain unable to make use of this leave due to their inability to miss a paycheck and take needed time off to care for themselves or their family without endangering their financial security.
+As such, we understand the Subcommittee's interest in expanding this legislation.
 However, millions of employees do currently enjoy paid leave benefits and are able to do so thanks to the programs provided by their employers.

 The greatest source of paid family and medical leave benefits to American workers to date remains large, multistate employers that design and administer generous employee benefit plans tailored to best fit the needs of their employees.
-According to data from the Bureau of Labor Statistics, 11% of private industry workers employed by a company with fewer than 50 employees have access to paid family leave benefits; for those working for an employer with between 50 and 99 employees, this rate rises to 15%; for those with between 100 and 499 employees the rate is 18%; and for those with 500 or more employees, the rate rises further to 25%.1 This increase remains true for even larger, multistate employees working in the United States.
+According to data from the Bureau of Labor Statistics, 11% of private industry workers employed by a company with fewer than 50 employees have access to paid family leave benefits; for those working for an employer with between 50 and 99 employees, this rate rises to 15%; for those with between 100 and 499 employees the rate is 18%; and for those with 500 or more employees, the rate rises further to 25%.
+This increase remains true for even larger, multistate employers - such as ERIC member companies which range in size from 10,000 to over 1 million employees working in the United States.

-In order to demonstrate the invaluable role that large, multistate employers have played in securing and providing these paid leave benefits for their employees, ERIC surveyed member companies to quantify current paid family and medical leave benefit practices.2 Of survey participants: 90% provide paid parental leave to care for or bond with a newly born or adopted child; 65% provide paid family leave to care for a family member with a serious medical illness;
+In order to demonstrate the invaluable role that large, multistate employers have played in securing and providing these paid leave benefits for their employees, ERIC surveyed member companies to quantify current paid family and medical leave benefit practices.2 Of survey participants: 90% provide paid parental leave to care for or bond with a newly born or adopted child; 65% provide paid family leave to care for a family member with a serious medical illness; and 100% provide both short-term and long-term disability leave to attend to a serious personal medical incapacity.
+In addition to leave benefits categorized as family and medical leave similar to those established by the FMLA, ERIC member companies are at the forefront of designing and providing other types of paid leave benefits such as maternity leave, bereavement leave, marital leave, school event leave, sabbaticals, and general paid time off that state and federal insurance programs do not have the means or resources to design and provide.